sheep0x/anidown/README.md

 Everytime you run watch.rb, it will read a list of seasons from watchlist, and download all new episodes automatically.
 (Hint: you can make it a cron job if you like)

-Anidown doesn't really check if an episode is ''new'' in terms of date and time.
-It considers all videos that are available online but not downloaded yet to be ''new''.
-So if you tell Anidown to check for new episodes of an anime you've never downloaded, Anidown will consider all episodes to be ''new'' and thus download every available episode.

 Note that the watchlist file should be placed in CWD, not in the Anidown directory.

 watchlist syntax: